mauranolab/finetune-enformer/README.md

     --reference ${MM10REF} \
     ## Genomic coordinates to be replaced by payloads.
     --context $Sox2LCR_COORDINATES \
-    ## Seed to garantee reproductibility.
-It is relevant when assigning payloads
+    ## Seed to guarantee results reproducibility.
+It is relevant when assigning
-    ## to training or testing folds
+    ## payloads to training or testing folds
     --seed ${SEED1} \
     ## folds assignment ratio.
 Due to payload diversity constraints we assigned
     ## everyone to a training fold and sampled two set of sequences to training